 “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
 These were the words of Juliet in Shakespeare’s classic, Romeo and Juliet.

-She, of course, was not thinking about places but still the logic is the same – that a place is never affected by the name it bears may indeed be true as we unearth the origin to the awkward names these 3 towns in Kenya got and how, with the passage of time, they acquired a totally different character to their names.
+She, of course, was not thinking about places but still, the logic is the same – that a place is never affected by the name it bears may indeed be true as we unearth the origin of the awkward names these 3 towns in Kenya got and how, with the passage of time, they acquired a totally different character to their names.